Why Are Mattresses So Expensive?

 A good mattress can last 7-10 years before it begins to sag or show other signs of use.
 Beyond sagging, some signs you should replace your mattress are if you are experiencing aches and pains after sleeping or if you are no longer waking up feeling well-rested.

-The quality of materials used in a mattress has a direct impact on the cost and length of time the bed lasts before needing to be replaced.
+The quality of materials used in a durable mattress has a direct impact on the cost and length of time the bed lasts before needing to be replaced.

 Saving Money with Amerisleep Mattresses